 “They are the ones with the knowledge and science,” Acuña says of UT.
 “But we have the life experiences in our neighborhood.
 We are the ones who feel the force of the water.”

-Community partners include Urban Roots, Lone Star Circle of Care, Austin Free-Net, United Way of Austin, Foundation Communities, Austin Parks Foundation, Sustainable Food Center, and School of Public Health University of Texas.
+Community partners include Urban Roots, Lone Star Circle of Care, United Way of Greater Austin, Austin Public Health, University of Texas-LBJ School of Public Affairs, and Dell Med School.

 Written by Kerri McLean